-- ♦ In the case of a single answer question, the returned string array has only one element. - ♦ In the case of a multiple answer question, the returned string array has as many elements as answers selected by the user. - ♦ If the user has not fully answered the campaign (i.e. status is not fully), the returned string array is empty.
+- ♦ In the case of a single answer question, the returned string array has only one element. - In the case of a multiple answer question, the returned string array has as many elements as answers selected by the user.
+Optional free text is ignored. - If the user has not fully answered the campaign (i.e. status is not fully), the returned string array is empty.
+Optional free text is ignored.